freezer333/nodecpp-demo/streaming/readme.md

 ## Accumulation in C++
 This example demonstrates streaming data *into* your addon.
 The addon is a simple accumulator - it receives events, assuming the event data are integers.
 The addon sums up all the events it reads from the stream and emits a single "sum" event once the stream has been closed.

-In this example, stream closing is propogated to the addon via a single message whose data is -1.
+In this example, stream closing is propagated to the addon via a single message whose data is -1.
 This is achieved by specifying a custom `end` callback when creating the addon's input stream.
 This callback is invoked when the stream is closed.

 The accumulator C++ addon also allows filtering of messages, allowing it to selectively choose which events it adds to the "sum".
-This demonstrates the use of initialization options again, and is helpfulf or the final example (below).
+This demonstrates the use of initialization options again, and is helpful or the final example (below).

 The demo is found in `/streaming/examples/accumulation`.
 Do an `npm install` followed by an `npm start` to run it.

 ## Piping addons
 This example doesn't create any new C++ addons, it just demonstrates how you can pipe together streaming-worker addons.
 The example starts out by creating an `even_odd` streaming worker.
 Next, two `accumulator` addons are created with filters on them so one captures only even events (`even_event`) and another captures odd events (`odd_event`).
-An input stream is created for both the even and odd accumulator, in both cases input stream closing is mapped to sending an event with `-1` as it's data.
+An input stream is created for both the even and odd accumulator, in both cases input stream closing is mapped to sending an event with `-1` as its data.
 The output stream from the `even_odd` addon is piped into **both** accumulator inputs streams.

-Finally, the `even_odd` addon is kicked off by emiting `10` to it using its event emitter interface.
+Finally, the `even_odd` addon is kicked off by emitting `10` to it using its event emitter interface.
 The result is that both accumulators receive all the events, but sum up only even or odd respectively.

 The demo is found in `/streaming/examples/piping`.
 Do an `npm install` followed by an `npm start` to run it.  **Note:** in order to use this example, you also need to do an `npm install` in the `even_odd` and `accumulator` examples!